 In David’s domestic relations practice, he is a firm believer in thorough preparation, sensitivity to his clients who are going through a very emotionally difficult time, and in attempting to settle divorce cases to enable his clients to control their futures and legal costs.
 On the other hand, David is fully capable and prepared to litigate cases, if a reasonable settlement cannot be achieved.

 David is highly involved in the growing legal area of Collaborative Law in New Hampshire.
-He is a member of the CLANH Board of Directors, and the Chair of the Access to Collaborative Divorce Services Committee.
+He is a former member of the NHCLA Board of Directors, and a founding member of the Access to Collaborative Divorce Services Committee.

-Along with Attorney Cathy McKay, CLANH’s liaison with Chief Administrative Judge Edwin Kelly, David is helping to create a pro bono collaborative divorce program option in the courts, beginning with a one-year pilot program in the Salem Family Division.
+Along with Attorney Cathy McKay, NHCLA’s liaison with Chief Administrative Judge Edwin Kelly, David is helping to create a pro bono collaborative divorce program option in the courts, which began with a one-year pilot program in the Salem Family Division and is continuing in the Manchester Family Division

 David also handles appeals to the New Hampshire Supreme Court and he’s successfully conducted a number of appeals in his cases.